Prompt & Weather Appropriate Irrigation Is Key to Healthy Establishment

 Additionally, keep in mind that any blocks installed along edges, against concrete/hardscaping, on slopes, in full sun, and with gaps need supplemental water.
 If installing on inclines, please watch this short video for instructions on using the Cycle-Soak Irrigation Method to avoid runoff water loss and shallow irrigation.
 Another issue with runoff is that, when observed, it often leads to the incorrect assumption that the lawn has received enough water.
 This is one of the most common reasons for inadequate irrigation & shallow soil moisture.

 Watering Different Soil Types

-Depending on your soil, ambient temperatures, weather, and your irrigation schedule, your new grass should green back up within the first few weeks with proper water.
+Depending on your soil, ambient temperatures, weather, and irrigation schedule, your new grass should green back up within the first few weeks with proper water.
 If you notice your sod declining versus improving over the first three weeks, please reach out to us by submitting a concern as soon as the decline is observed.
-Please do not wait until the grass has died to reach out to us with a concern.
+Please do not wait until the grass has died to contact us with a concern.

 Dormant Grass Will Arrive Yellow or Golden-Brown

 It is entirely normal for grass to turn yellow as it transitions into winter dormancy after the first heavy frost or overnight freezing temperatures.
 Grass delivered in the late fall through early to mid-spring will likely be yellow to some degree.
 Keep in mind that our farms are open fields located in rural areas.
-So, sod coming from the farms will be further into dormancy than sod you see in suburbs and metro areas where the asphalt, houses/buildings, concrete, trees, etc., keep the soil temperatures warmer.
+So, sod coming from the farms will be more dormant than sod in suburbs and metro areas where the asphalt, houses/buildings, concrete, trees, etc., keep the soil temperatures warmer.